0xKitsune/rollup-boost-ha-design/README.md

 Note that `rollup-boost` does not currently feature a block selection policy and will optimistically select the builder's block for validation.
 In the event of a bug in the builder, it is possible valid but undesirable blocks (eg. empty blocks) are produced.
 Without a block selection policy, `rollup-boost` will prefer these blocks over the default execution client.
 Proper monitoring alerting can help mitigate this but further designs should be explored to introduce safeguards into `rollup-boost` directly rather than relying on the builder implementation being correct.

-Below is a happy-path sequence diagram illustrating how `rollup-boost` facilitates payload construction/validation:
+Below is a happy path sequence diagram illustrating how `rollup-boost` facilitates payload construction/validation:

 ```mermaid
 sequenceDiagram